 To remove the cork—whether whole or in chunks—from your wine, you'll need to filter it.
 Use a coffee filter or fine mesh strainer and hold it over a container that will hold the wine without spilling.
 The cork will end up in the filter and the wine will be as good as new.

 If you have a funnel, you can pour the wine directly into another bottle.
-Otherwise it's best to use a large bowl or measuring cup.
-You can then transfer it back into the bottle after rinsing it out to make sure there's no bits of cork left inside.
+Otherwise, it's best to use a large bowl or measuring cup.
+You can then transfer it back into the bottle after rinsing it out to make sure there are no bits of cork left inside.

 03 of 10

 The advice about serving certain wines at a particular temperature really does make a difference.
-White wines are supposed to be chilled and even reds should be at a cool room temp.
+White wines are generally best when chilled and even reds should be at a cool room temp.
 What happens when you forget to toss the bottle in the fridge?

 First of all, don't panic that dinner will be ready in an hour.
 If you have 15 to 20 minutes to spare, you're good to go and you have two options for a quick chill.

-The easiest way is to wrap a wet paper towel or linen towel around the wine bottle.
-Stick this in the freezer, but don't forget it there because wine can freeze after an hour or two.
+The easiest way is to wrap a wet paper or linen towel around the wine bottle.
+Stick it in the freezer, but don't forget it there because wine can freeze after an hour or two.

 If you have a bucket and ice, that will work as well.
 To speed up this homemade wine chiller, add a large amount of salt to the ice.
 You'll need at least 1 cup to make a difference, but it does help tremendously.

-For this scenario you can also keep grapes in the freezer.
-Use frozen grapes as you would ice in other drinks and you get the chill with none of the dilution.
+You can also keep grapes in the freezer for this scenario.
+Use frozen grapes as you would ice in other drinks and you get the chill with no dilution.
 It also looks pretty neat to have fruit floating in your glass.

 04 of 10

-There are times when you don't finish an entire bottle of wine.
+There will be times when you don't finish an entire bottle of wine.
 While rare, it does happen and when it does you'll want to keep the corked wine as fresh as possible.

 05 of 10